Skip to main content

 Furthermore, these algorithmic assessments are probabilistic and lack the clinical context that is essential for an accurate diagnosis.
 A wearable might detect a pattern of poor sleep, which an algorithm flags as a risk for metabolic syndrome.

-A physician, however, would be able to investigate the root cause, discovering that the is due to a new baby at home, not an underlying pathology.
+A physician, however, would be able to investigate the root cause, discovering that the poor sleep is due to a new baby at home, not an underlying pathology.
 The algorithm, devoid of this context, simply assigns a risk score.

 When these scores are used to make decisions about individuals, they create a system of “algorithmic redlining,” where people are penalized based on opaque, data-driven predictions rather than clinical reality.
 This represents a fundamental erosion of personal autonomy and the right to be assessed within a proper medical context.